swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-38-train-the-model-on-a-kubernetes-pod.md

 ### Check the results

-You can see the pipeline running on the **Actions** page.

-The pod should be created on the Kubernetes Cluster.
+Go back to your GitHub repository.

+* Create a pull request and visualize the execution of the CI/CD pipeline on the **Actions** page.
+The `train-and-report` job will run on a pod created by the self-hosted runner on the Kubernetes Cluster.
+It trains the model and DVC pushes the trained model to the remote bucket.
+* Merge the pull request, and switch back to the main branch and pull the latest changes.
+The `publish-and-deploy` will run on the main runner.
+It retrieves the model with DVC, containerizes then deploys the model artifact.

 === ":simple-googlecloud: Google Cloud"